mac641/gotep/README.md

 Please read and follow the guidelines, if you wish to contribute.

 ### Dev environment setup
+1. Ensure you have [go-task](https://taskfile.dev/installation/) installed.
-1. Clone the repository.
+2. Clone the repository.
-2. Enable git hooks by executing `git config core.hooksPath .hooks; chmod +x .hooks/*`.
+3. Enable git hooks by executing `git config core.hooksPath .hooks; chmod +x .hooks/*`.
-3. Run `go install` inside the `src` directory to install all necessary go dependencies.
+4. Run `go install` inside the `src` directory to install all necessary go dependencies.
 You can either spin up a docker dev container using the command below or develop on your local machine.

 ```bash